Michele Pazienza: Vicenza & Reggiana

 On 14 July 2015, Pazienza signed for Serie B club Vicenza Calcio on a free transfer; he was awarded the number 4 shirt.

 On 4 February 2016, he was transferred to Lega Pro side Reggiana in a five-month contract.

-In summer 2016, along with other free agents, Pazienza obtained the license to be a youth team coach (UEFA B License).
+In the summer of 2016, along with other free agents, Pazienza obtained the license to be a youth team coach (UEFA B License).

 Manfredonia

-In August Pazienza started to train with Serie D club Manfredonia.
+In August, Pazienza started to train with Serie D club Manfredonia.
 He signed a contract on 24 September.

 Style of play

-Although Pazienza primarily excelled as a ball winner, and at breaking down opposition attacks, he was also capable of aiding his team offensively, due to his stamina, work-rate, dynamism, finesse, and ability to make attacking runs into the area; he was also able to aid his team creatively and was an effective assist provider.
+Although Pazienza primarily excelled as a ball winner and at breaking down opposition attacks, he was also capable of aiding his team offensively due to his stamina, work rate, dynamism, finesse, and ability to make attacking runs into the area; he was also able to aid his team creatively and was an effective assist provider.